 Halong City is the gateway to Halong Bay but not the ideal introduction to this incredible World Heritage site.
 Developers have not been kind to the city and most visitors sensibly opt for tours that include sleeping on a boat in the bay.
 In short, Halong Bay is the attraction; Halong City is not.

 As the number-one tourist attraction in the northeast, Halong Bay draws a steady stream of visitors year-round.
 From February to April the weather in this region is often cool and drizzly.
 The ensuing fog can make visibility low, but this adds an ethereal air to the place and the temperature rarely falls below 10°C. During the summer months tropical storms are frequent, and tourist boats may have to alter their itineraries, depending on the weather.

 Halong Bay is the stuff of myths and naturally the Vietnamese have concocted one.
 Halong translates as ‘where the dragon descends into the sea’.
-Legend has it that the islands of Halong Bay were created by a great dragon that lived in the mountains.
+Legend has it that the islands of Halong Bay were writing a good thesis created by a great dragon that lived in the mountains.
 As it charged towards the coast, its flailing tail gouged out valleys and crevasses.
 When it finally plunged into the sea, the area filled with water, leaving only the pinnacles visible.